If your team tracks work across multiple tools, that means you’ve got multiple streams of data—and potentially a complex workflow to bring together.

 Imagine you're on a product team managing a roadmap.
 Your marketing team needs to be able to see your launch dates in order to plan their upcoming campaigns.

-With sync, you can make your launch date information directly available to the marketing team, so they can plug your plans their Campaigns base.
+With sync, you can make your launch date information directly available to the marketing team, so they can plug your plans into their Campaigns base.

 Any changes you make in source view will update in real time in the synced table in the Campaigns base, keeping them informed as timelines shift—no meetings, emails, or Slack messages necessary.